Do I need a co-op work permit?

-The co-op or internship work permit (also referred to simply as a co-op work permit) allows international students to work when the work is for credit and is integral to your program of study.
 A co-op work permit allows students to work full-time during regular academic terms.
 You must have a co-op work permit if your work (e.g. co-op placement or internship) is integral to your program of study.
-Your co-op work permit can only be used for this kind of work and you may simultaneously hold a co-op work permit and work off-campus if you meet the criteria for each.
-Your co-op work permit will be issued for the same length as your study permit.
+It will be issued for the same length of time as your study permit and allows you to work full-time.

 What does "integral to your program of study" mean?

-The co-op work permit is only for work that is for credit and is a required part of your academic program such as official UBC co-op work terms, required internships and practicum placements.
-Integral means that you cannot graduate unless you complete the work term.
+The co-op work permit is only for work that is a required part of your academic program such as official UBC co-op work terms, required internships and practicum placements.
+Integral means that you cannot graduate unless you complete the work.

 The co-op work permit cannot be used for work that is not part of your official academic program of study.
 For example, it cannot be used for internships required by external funding organizations.